NASTY WOMEN AND BAD HOMBRES - an Exhibit of Bronze and Wax Sculptures About Our Times

-)-- From May 1 to May 6, Peruvian-born New York Sculptor, Oscar Garcia, will present “NASTY WOMEN AND BAD HOMBRES,” an exhibit showcasing the Wax and Bronze work of more than 30 New-York–based sculptors, also known as “The ASL Bronze Artists.”
-Opening reception is May 2, 2017, from 6 to 8 p.m., at The Phyllis Harriman Mason Gallery (second floor of The Art Students League of New York - see details below).
+From May 1 to May 6, Peruvian-born New York Sculptor, Oscar Garcia, will present “NASTY WOMEN AND BAD HOMBRES,” an exhibit showcasing the Wax and Bronze work of more than 30 New-York–based sculptors, also known as “The ASL Bronze Artists.”
+The exhibit is dedicated to the past, present and future women and immigrants who have the courage to pursue their dreams against all odds.
+Opening reception is May 2, 2017, from 6 to 8 p.m., at The Phyllis Harriman Mason Gallery, 215 W 57th St, NY NY 10019.

 The title of this exhibit, “NASTY WOMEN AND BAD HOMBRES,” is a commentary on the plight of women and immigrants in today's changing political climate.
 Inspiration for this show is derived from the diverse artists who make up The ASL Bronze Artists.
 Mostly female and/or foreign born, they embody a “cross-fertilization of imagination coming from every corner of the globe.
 Some of the work is satirical, of course, but also a celebration of positive energy, joy, even vulnerability,” says Oscar Garcia.
 “We left it open so artists could express what they wanted to communicate, what was important to them in this new era.”